NOTE: This information will be updated as needed in line with public health guidance.

 Any student who is quarantined due to diagnosis or exposure, or who lives in a household with someone who has tested positive, may not return to any school building until cleared to do so.

-Marion Community Schools will provide e-learning options to any quarantined student.
+Marion Community Schools will provide e-learning or other at-home learning options as needed to any quarantined student.
 Teachers will work with our students to complete and submit all school work in a reasonably timely fashion.
 We will partner with families to ensure learning opportunities do not stop for quarantined students.

 Will water fountains be used?

-Water fountains will not be used; bottle filling stations will be in use and are available at every school building.
+Bottle filling stations will be in use and are available at every school building.
+Water fountains will remain shut off until further notice.

 What are the requirements for the Giant Online Academy?